 With Thanksgiving behind us and a slew of holiday parties ahead, you may already be cringing at the sight of a scale.
-You may be ready to ignore your health and fitness for a few weeks and leave it to the New Year's resolutions—but overeating and lack of exercise in the holiday season can leave you with several extra pounds to lose if you aren't at least somewhat conscious.
+It's tempting to ignore your health and fitness for a few weeks and leave it to the New Year's resolutions—but overeating and lack of exercise during the holiday season can leave you with several extra pounds to lose if you aren't at least somewhat conscious.
 Not to worry.
 It's totally possible to enjoy yourself without completely throwing caution to the wind with a few simple strategies to keep you on track.

-1. Eat before the party.
 Eat a healthy meal before going to a holiday party so the party food is your dessert, not your dinner.

 At cocktail parties we tend to congregate around the food.
 Instead of snacking from the food table, fill a plate with the healthiest choices and take it across the room to eat it.

-Be sure to serve yourself the healthy offerings at a cocktail or dinner party first, so that you will fill up and eat less of the higher-calorie goodies.
+Be sure to serve yourself the healthy offerings at a cocktail or dinner party first, so you'll fill up and eat less of the higher-calorie goodies.

 You can indulge in holiday treats without affecting your overall diet so much if you keep portions in check.
 Cut sweets in half to share with a friend or your child.

-5. Keep up the exercise.
 Even if you don't have time for the five-mile walk you normally do, try at least working in 7-10 minutes of exercise a couple of times a day.
 For example: Walk the stairs five times in a row and do a set of 10 jumping jacks followed by 10 "girls" push ups, three times in a row, for a quick and effective full-body workout that keeps your metabolism going.

 By being conscious, you can share in the holiday cheer with no regrets without depriving yourself!